-Who uses the test?
+Who uses the TOEIC® Listening and Reading test?

-Many leading companies, academic institutions, and language programs worldwide rely on the TOEIC Listening and Reading test as a fair, objective measure of English-language proficiency for students and business professionals.
+Many leading companies, academic institutions, and language programs in France rely on the TOEIC[®] Listening and Reading test as a fair, objective measure of English-language proficiency for students and business professionals.
 Individuals who take the test include:

-- employees who work at hotels, hospitals, restaurants, international meetings, conventions, and sporting events and need to use English on a daily basis - individuals employed in managerial, sales, and technical positions in international business, commerce, and industry who use English to communicate in their jobs - new entrants to the workforce
+- employees who work at hotels, hospitals, restaurants, international meetings, conventions, and sporting events and need to use English on a daily basis. - individuals employed in managerial, sales, and technical positions in international business, commerce, and industry who use English to communicate in their jobs. - new entrants to the workforce.

-Why are TOEIC test items and answer keys not disclosed to the public?
+Why are TOEIC° Listening and Reading test items and answer keys not disclosed to the public?

-TOEIC test forms are used in multiple test administrations and therefore must be maintained under secure conditions at all times.
-If the items and answer keys were disclosed to the public, such exposure would erode the integrity of the testing programme.
-In addition, TOEIC test items and answer keys are protected by copyright law as property of ETS, the copyright holder of the TOEIC test.
+TOEIC test items and answer keys are protected by copyright law as property of ETS, the copyright holder of the TOEIC test.
 For this reason, ETS's TOEIC test items and answer keys should not be disclosed or used for any purpose without written permission by ETS.

-Preparing to Take the TOEIC Test
+Preparing to take the TOEIC® Test